lsst/LDM-230/index.rst

 Replicators execute replicator jobs.
 These are of two types: science sensor jobs and wavefront sensor jobs.
 Both types of jobs perform essentially the same tasks, just with different data.
-Science sensor jobs deal with the 21 science rafts, each composed of 9 CCDs or sensors.
+Science sensor jobs deal with the 21 science rafts, each composed of 9 :term:`CCD`\s or sensors.
 Wavefront sensor jobs deal with the four wavefront sensors located on the four corner rafts.

-First, the job sends the visit id, exposure sequence number within the visit, and raft id (for science sensor jobs) that it received from the Base DMCS to the replicator's connected distributor.
+First, the job sends the visit id, exposure sequence number within the visit, and raft id (for science sensor jobs) that it received from the Base :term:`DMCS` to the replicator's connected distributor.
 It queries the Base Engineering and Facility Database replica for information needed to process the image.
-Subscriptions to the CCS startReadout event and OCS telemetry topics are made; the latter topics are monitored for updates to key values, including a flag indicating whether the system is taking science data.
-When the startReadout event occurs, the image id information in the event is used to request retrieval of the crosstalk-corrected exposure for the raft using the CDS client interface [9]_, blocking until it is available.
-When the CDS delivers the image, its integrity is verified using a hash or checksum, and the image and associated telemetry is sent over the network to the distributor, compressing it if configured.
+Subscriptions to the CCS startReadout event and :term:`OCS` telemetry topics are made; the latter topics are monitored for updates to key values, including a flag indicating whether the system is taking science data.
+When the startReadout event occurs, the image id information in the event is used to request retrieval of the crosstalk-corrected exposure for the raft using the :term:`CDS` client interface [#f9]_, blocking until it is available.
+When the term:`CDS` delivers the image, its integrity is verified using a hash or checksum, and the image and associated telemetry is sent over the network to the distributor, compressing it if configured.
 Simultaneously, the image is written to the network outage buffer and the raw image cache using the Data Access Client Framework.
 The latter two transfers are retried if necessary (up to a configured number of retries).
 All images that are written are tagged with the Archiver mode.
 After the crosstalk-corrected image has been sent, the raw exposure is retrieved.
 That image is then sent over the network to the distributor and simultaneously written to the network outage buffer and the tape archive.
 All successful (and unsuccessful) image transmissions over the network are recorded to the Alert Production database.
 (Successful writes to the tape archive could also be recorded in the database for convenience, although that poses the possibility of disagreement between the database and the tape archive.)

 (In some calibration or engineering modes, there may only be raw image data, not crosstalk-corrected image data; the replicator job